Demographics of the United Kingdom: Modern century, 2000–present

-By the beginning of the 21st century, the population of the United Kingdom rested at a total of 59,113,000 people.
+By the beginning of the 21st century, the population of the United Kingdom was 59,113,000 people.
 In each constituent nation, the population of England was 49,449,700, Scotland had a population of 5,064,200, Wales had a population of 2,910,200 and Northern Ireland a population of 1,689,300.
-Increased international migration which began to rapidly increase at the end of the 20th century also has brought increased ethnic heterogenization to the British population, not only in ethnicity and race, but also in country of birth.
-In 2001, the White British population was registered to be 88.52% of the total population, but by 2011, this proportion of the population had dropped to 81.88%, with other ethnic groups either rising by 50% of their respective total population in 2001 or doubling entirely.
+Increased international migration, which began to rapidly increase at the end of the 20th century brought increased ethnic heterogenization to the British population, in ethnicity and race, and country of birth.

+In 2001, the White British population was registered to be 88.52% of the total population.
+In 2011, this proportion of the population had dropped to 81.88%.
+Other ethnic groups rose by 50% of their respective total population in 2001, or doubled entirely.

 Such rapid immigration growth boosted population growth in the United Kingdom.
-In 2011, the population sat at around 63 million people.
+In 2011, the population was around 63 million people.

 Population

 The population of the UK in the last recorded census in 2011 was 63 million, of whom 31 million were male and 32 million female.
 The 2011 census recorded the population of England as 53.0 million, Scotland as 5.3 million, Wales as 3.1 million, and Northern Ireland as 1.8 million.
 At the last recorded population estimate, it was estimated that the UK population was at a total of 67,081,234 people.

-There are 13 urban areas that exceed 500,000 inhabitants: they are centred on London, Birmingham, Glasgow, Leeds and Bradford, Southampton and Portsmouth, Sheffield, Liverpool, Leicester, Manchester, Belfast, Bristol, Newcastle upon Tyne and Nottingham.
+There are 13 urban areas that exceed 500,000 inhabitants: they are centred on London, Birmingham, Glasgow, Leeds and Bradford, Southampton and Portsmouth, Sheffield, Liverpool, Leicester, Manchester, Belfast, Bristol, Newcastle-upon-Tyne and Nottingham.

-According to the World Population Review, in 2019 there was: